midlantica/LovelyBunchOfCoconuts/content/quotes/the-constitution-only-gives-people-the-right-to-pursue-happiness.md

 ---
-title: "The Constitution only gives people the right to pursue happiness"
+title: 'The Constitution only gives people the right to pursue happiness'
 ---

 ## "The Constitution only gives people the right to pursue happiness.
 You have to catch it yourself."